better-plotz/better-plotz-modeller/README.md

 # Plotz Modeller site
-Plotz Modeller for Minecraft by Kevin Reynolds
+ Better Plotz Modeller for Minecraft improved by My by originally created by Kevin Reynolds

+# How to use?
+ Go to [better-plotz](https://better-plotz.github.io/better-plotz-modeller/) and enjoy!